themartiancompany/seamless-transactions-infinite-possibilities-hackaton/README.md

 [dependencies](
   dependencies.md).

-While task per-se has been actually completed, still some details needs further adjustments which will be provided in the next days, such as the
+While the task per-se has been actually completed, still some details needs further adjustments which will be provided in the next days, such as the
 [EVM Wallet](